 We have a duty of care towards you and your colleagues and obligations under health and safety legislation.
 We may request staff to undertake lateral flow tests before attending the workplace.
 Such requests, in consultation with you, will be dealt with on a case by case basis, dictated by fact specific circumstances, such as the nature of your work and any evidence on the necessity of testing in the particular environment.

-Data processor - we have a shared service arrangement with Mid Kent Services (hosted by Maidstone Borough Council) to provide our payroll service.
+Data processors - we have a shared service arrangement with Mid Kent Services (hosted by Maidstone Borough Council) to provide our payroll service.
 Mid Kent Services is our data processor.
-It is only permitted to process your personal information in accordance with our written instructions.

 - Health Management – our occupational health service